PaulHBartley/Smartsheet_Attachments_Upload/README.md

 This script goes to a local directory and attaches .mp3 files to designated rows in a sheet on Smartsheet.
 For the script to upload an .mp3, the following conditions must be met.

 - The filename of the .mp3 must be an exact match with the ID#* stored in the designated row's "ItemID" column cell (*not to be confused with the Smartsheet API `rowID` assigned to each row).
-- An .mp3 file may only be uploaded if its designated row does not already have an .mp3 attached.
+- An .mp3 file will only be uploaded if its designated row does not already have an .mp3 attached.
 - The "ItemID" ID# for the row and the filename of the .mp3 must be a unique match with no duplicates contained elsewhere in the sheet.

 If no match is found between an .mp3 filename and an ID# for a row, then the .mp3 file is assumed to be mislabeled and will not be uploaded.